• Home

 How to Cook a Turkey: A Step by Step Guide

 Halloween festivities are over, and that can mean only one thing.
-We’re about to replace those mounds of candy with platters of stuffing, cranberry sauce and of course, a juicy, decadent turkey!
-This full guide on how to cook a turkey will make you a turkey cooking pro!
+We’re about to replace those mounds of candy with platters of stuffingcranberry sauce, gravy, and of course, a lot of juicy, decadent turkey!

 A golden brown turkey on a platter with orange slices, sage, thyme and apples.